Petersburg pronunciation

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Moscow Russian is a dialect of Russian.
+Moscow Russian is a dialect of the Russian language.

 Moscow Russian is part of the Europe region on DialectAtlas.